somedatapacket/docs.humio.com/content/administration/storage-rules.md

 of whatever data it was holding.

-In this case that effective data distribution will diverge from the current rules, indicated by the _Lower_ segment of the replication bar in the Cluster Management UI.
+In this case that effective data distribution will diverge from the current rules, indicated by the _Too Low_ segment of the replication bar in the Cluster Management UI.